 Trim Level Breakdown

-The Santa Fe Sport is available as an eponymous base model and the 2.0T.
+The Santa Fe Sport is available in three trim levels—Base, 2.0T and 2.0T Ultimate.

 All Santa Fe Sport models come standard with dual front, front side and full-length side curtain airbags in addition to a driver's knee airbag, stability and traction control systems and a tire-pressure monitoring system.